Step 16. Choose Data Collection Mode

-Backup Data Only
+Veeam Backup & Replication Data Only

 In this mode, Veeam ONE collects all inventory, configuration and performance metrics from Veeam Backup & Replication servers.
-It also collects inventory and configuration metrics from virtual infrastructure servers, but skips virtual infrastructure performance metrics.
+It also collects inventory and configuration metrics from virtualization servers, but skips virtual infrastructure performance metrics.
 As a result, Veeam ONE dashboards, reports and alarms display backup-related data only; for VMware vSphere and Microsoft Hyper-V objects, performance data is not available.